metalpole/gae_gpt/README.md

 14th May 2019
 - Figured out how to do fine-tuning on Google Colab since there is a GPU there, then upload model checkpoints to Cloud Storage which can then be downloaded by Compute Engine VM instance.
 Learnt to bypass using Google Drive since it does not integrate well with GCP.

+19th May 2019
+- BOOSTED DATASET WITH TRANSCRIPTS OF HIS SPEECHES FROM 2016 CAMPAIGN

 **Stuff to make it better**
 1) Clean up tweets dataset; remove undesirable elements
    - ~~Drop URLs, no RTs~~ (13/05/2019)